Ávila: Santuario de Nuestra Señora de Sonsoles

 This sanctuary is located 6 km from the capital in a picturesque area, and has a restaurant, hostel, picnic areas, and playgrounds.

-There is located the statue of the Virgin of Sonsoles, co-patroness of Ávila, and patroness of the fields in the province.
+It houses the statue of the Virgin of Sonsoles, co-patroness of Ávila, and patroness of the fields in the province.

-It is tradition in this town to make pilgrimage to the sanctuary, making a wish to the Virgin, and to get to the door barefoot until you enter the church.
+It is a tradition in this town to make pilgrimage to the sanctuary, make a wish to the Virgin, and get to the door barefoot until entering the church.

 Secular architecture

 Notable examples of secular architecture are the Valderrábanos Palace (15th century), the Casa de los Deanes (16th century), the Torreón de los Guzmanes and the Verdugos Palace (15th–16th centuries).